radumg/AEC-hackathon-Dynamo-Workshop/docs/00-DevelopmentInDynamo/00-Introduction.md

 ![Dynamo custom nodes](assets/Node%20types%20image.png "Part 0 - Custom nodes")

-* *[Dynamo Custom Node](http://dynamoprimer.com/en/09_Custom-Nodes/9-2_Creating.html)*, it’s done by nesting existing nodes into a container, the custom node is saved as a DYF file and can be easily shared

-* *[Code Node](http://dynamobim.org/cbns-for-dummies/)*, this one basically consists in having a formula inside a code node, you can’t do complex things but if can be very handy.
-The code is in Design Script
+- *[Code Node](http://dynamobim.org/cbns-for-dummies/)*, this one basically consists on having a formula inside a code node, you can’t do complex things but if can be very handy.
+The code is in Design Script.

+- *[Dynamo Custom Node](http://dynamoprimer.com/en/09_Custom-Nodes/9-2_Creating.html)*, it’s done by nesting existing nodes into a container, the custom node is saved as a DYF file and can be easily shared.

-* *[Python Node](http://dynamoprimer.com/en/09_Custom-Nodes/9-4_Python.html)*, it’s a custom node containing python code, supports modules and packages.
-It is a very powerful and quick way to add custom functionalities, and you don’t need to compile your code. ([template](https://github.com/DynamoDS/Dynamo/pull/8034))
+- *[Python Node](http://dynamoprimer.com/en/09_Custom-Nodes/9-4_Python.html)*, it’s a custom node containing python code, supports modules and packages.
+It is a very powerful and quick way to add custom functionalities, and you don’t need to compile your code.

-* *[Zero Touch Node](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development)*, create or import a custom node written in C#.
+- *[Zero Touch Node](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development)*, create or import a custom node written in C#.
 It is a more complex choice but you will benefit of the .NET framework, a solid IDE, debugging tools and lots of libraries.
-Covered in [Part 1 of the workshop](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop/tree/master/Part%201%20-%20ZeroTouch).

-* *[Explicit Custom Node](https://github.com/DynamoDS/Dynamo/wiki/How-To-Create-Your-Own-Nodes#method-3-nodes-with-custom-ui)*, basically a native Dynamo node written in C#, it implements the NodeModel interface, can have a custom UI and affect the state of the graph.
-Covered in [Part 2 of the workshop](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop/tree/master/Part%202%20-%20Explicit%20nodes).
+- *[Explicit Custom Node](https://github.com/DynamoDS/Dynamo/wiki/How-To-Create-Your-Own-Nodes#method-3-nodes-with-custom-ui)*, basically a native Dynamo node written in C#, it implements the NodeModel interface, can have a custom UI and affect the state of the graph.

-## Next
-Let's dive into custom node creation by learning to build ZeroTouch nodes !
-Head over to [Part 1](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop/tree/master/Part%201%20-%20ZeroTouch) of the workshop.
+### Other types of development

+Around January 2018, the Dynamo team released a new approach of developing in Dynamo, slightly different than creating your own nodes.

+**Extensions** and **ViewExtensions** allow the developer to *"tap"* into Dynamo itself and make use of its API to drive custom functionality, respond to events and add your own UI on top od Dynamo.

+For more info, visit the [blog post](https://dynamobim.org/extending-dynamo-a-london-workshop-on-extensions/) or watch the [recording](https://www.youtube.com/watch?v=qLGsRcIOwzc&feature=youtu.be) from the workshop held in London on February 2018.